heinzwittenbrink/contentstrategy4science/cs4science.md

 > „It is a call for informed trust in the consensual conclusions of scientific communities, but not necessarily in the views or opinions of individual scientists, particularly not when they stray outside their domains of expertise.“

 Naomi Oreskes. „Why Trust Science?.“

 # Advocacy and Propaganda

+## Advocacy for science

 > I interrogate different approaches to climate advocacy, and animate their promises and pitfalls in the context of highly politicized deliberations on climate change in the public sphere.
 Nested in here, I argue that the conflation of these advocacy approaches between Type I advocacy (advocacy for [scientific] evidence) and Type II advocacy (advocacy for policy outcomes) contributes to confusion, apolitical intellectualism and excessive restraint that then increases the prevalence of Type 0 advocacy.
 Type 0 advocacy as inaction is then effectively a form of action.

 ## Content strategy for science must connect to existing framing

 >  We all make sense of the world through cultural and political lenses.
 This also applies to editorials that make sense of science in and for the world.
 Given that climate change has become an issue through which some groups and individuals define themselves, it is important to determine how perceptions of self, other and climate change are at least partially shaped by high-level editorial opinion pieces and how they, in turn, may be shaped by the culture in which they are written and the personalities who write them.

 Nerlich, B. (2018).
 Climate change through an editorial lens.
 Nature Climate Change, 8(6), 459–460. https://doi.org/10.1038/s41558-018-0179-9